Ulster Senior League (association football): History

-The 21st century saw a series of withdrawals from the league, starting with Keadue Rovers in 2008.
-In 2012, Killea F.C. withdrew from the league followed by Buncrana Hearts in 2013 and Kildrum Tigers in 2014.
+In 2007, the league voted to switch to a calendar year for their fixtures and began to see a series of withdrawals from the league, starting with Keadue Rovers in 2008.
+In 2012, Killea F.C. withdrew from the league followed by Buncrana Hearts in 2013.
+When Kildrum Tigers also withdrew in January 2014, it left the league with eight teams remaining.
+Clubs cited the loss of players to the Junior leagues, who had remained on a winter season, as the reason for the difficulties in fielding teams.
+To address this, the league returned to a winter season but the withdrawals continued.
 Finn Harps withdrew their reserve team in February 2015 and Drumkeen United withdrew later that July.
 Although Finn Harps reserves later returned, the USL suffered another team withdrawal when Swilly Rovers left in 2019.
 September 2020 saw the league's most successful club, Fanad United, announce their withdrawal from the USL to join the Donegal Junior League.
 This left the USL with just five competing teams heading into the 2020–2021 season.

 In April 2021, Monaghan United, a former League of Ireland club, announced they would join the Ulster Senior League for the 2021–22 season.
 This made them the first club from Monaghan or Cavan to play in the USL.
 However, they withdrew from the league after just one season.

-Once the league folded after the 2022–23 season, Cockhill Celtic, Bonagee United and Letterkenny Rovers returned to their respective junior leagues.
+By 2022, there were only five teams competing and the league folded after the conclusion of the 2022–23 season.
+After the league's demise, Cockhill Celtic, Bonagee United and Letterkenny Rovers returned to their respective junior leagues.